-Funding is available for on-the-ground projects, or activities that lead to on-the-ground projects, aimed at reintroduction and recovery of Endangered Species Act-listed (listed) Cowlitz salmonid populations originating in the upper basin, upstream of Barrier Dam, with a focus on spring Chinook Salmon.
+Hatchery-associated production (HAP) projects include the artificial production or rearing of salmonids.
+Cowlitz Restoration and Recovery (CRR) grant funding is available for on-the-ground HAP projects, or activities that lead to on-the-ground projects, aimed at reintroduction and recovery of Endangered Species Act-listed (listed) Cowlitz salmonid populations originating in the upper basin, upstream of the Barrier Dam.

-Please contact Travis Nelson at 253-502-8861 or Melora Shelton 253-441-4994 with questions, if interested in applying, or to be put on a notification list for information about the grant round as it becomes available.
+Please contact Melora Shelton 253-441-4994 with questions, if interested in applying, or to be put on a notification list for information (including links to virtual workshops) as it becomes available.

 - Forms and Documents

 Tacoma Power is revising application materials and applicant guidance to improve support for project proponents in the next grant round.